Israel lobby in the United States: Israel and U.S. interests

-In a 2008 editorial, the Israeli-American historian and author Michael B. Oren wrote that Israel and the United States are natural allies, despite what the opposition from "much of American academia and influential segments of the media."
+In a 2008 editorial, the Israeli-American historian and author Michael B. Oren wrote that Israel and the United States are natural allies, despite what the opposition from "much of American academia and influential segments of the media".
 Oren claimed this was because Israel and the United States shared similar values such as "respect for civic rights and the rule of law" and democracy.
-Israel and the United States share military intelligence in order to fight terrorism.
-Oren also noted that "more than 70% of [Americans], according to recent polls, favor robust ties with the Jewish state."
+Israel and the United States share military intelligence in order to fight "terrorism".
+Oren also noted, "more than 70% of [Americans], according to recent polls, favor robust ties with the Jewish state."

 In his 2007 review of Mearsheimer and Walt's book, Jeffrey Goldberg wrote:

-Forty years of polling has consistently shown that Americans support Israel in its conflict with the Arabs. ...
+Forty years of polling has consistently shown that Americans support Israel in its conflict with the Arabs....
 Both Israel and America were founded by refugees from European religious intolerance; both are rooted in a common religious tradition; Israel is a lively democracy in a part of the world that lacks democracy; Israelis seem self-reliant in the manner of American pioneers; and Israel's enemies, in many cases, seem to be America's enemies as well.

-The Israeli academic and political activist Jeff Halper said that "Israel is able to pursue its occupation only because of its willingness to serve Western (mainly U.S.) imperial interests" and that rather than influencing the United States via the lobby, Israel is actually "a handmaiden of American Empire."
+The Israeli academic and political activist Jeff Halper said, "Israel is able to pursue its occupation only because of its willingness to serve Western (mainly U.S.) imperial interests" and that rather than influencing the United States via the lobby, Israel is actually "a handmaiden of American Empire".
 According to political scientists John Mearsheimer and Stephen Walt, though, "the combination of unwavering U.S. support for Israel and the related effort to spread democracy throughout the region has inflamed Arab and Islamic opinion and jeopardized U.S. security."
 They alleged that while "one might assume that the bond between the two countries is based on shared strategic interests or compelling moral imperatives. ... neither of those explanations can account for the remarkable level of material and diplomatic support that the United States provides to Israel."
 Robert Satloff cited the events of May–June 2010 (in which Israel stopped a flotilla meant to break its blockade of the Gaza Strip and yet, a few days later, every country expected to vote U.N. sanctions against Iran ended up voting as the U.S. wanted them to) as a counter-example that disproved that point of view.
 Goldberg similarly cited the Arab Spring to counter Walt and Mearsheimer's point:

 It seems as if the Arab masses have been much less upset about Israel's treatment of the Palestinians than they have been about their own treatment at the hands of their unelected leaders.
 If Israel ceased to exist tomorrow, Arabs would still be upset at the quality of their leadership (and they would still blame the United States for supporting the autocrats who make them miserable); Iran would still continue its drive to expunge American influence from the Middle East; and al Qaeda would still seek to murder Americans and other Westerners.